santiagorg2401/3drobot/README.md

 ```

 If Gazebo runs and the 3drobot spawns, then the installation was done succesfully.

+### Note.
+For ROS from source installations you will need to overlay this workspace on top of the one that you installed ROS.

 ## Trouble?
 Start a new [discussion](https://github.com/santiagorg2401/3drobot/discussions) if you have any question related to the project, but, if you have a technical issue or a bug to report, then please create an [issue](https://github.com/santiagorg2401/3drobot/issues).